We’ve found the best Black Friday deals on TVs from Samsung, LG and more

 This entry-level Samsung TV comes equipped with the brand’s 4K upscaling technology and is powered by its “crystal” processor.
 The HDR10+ means that you should get bright and vivid colours – a great bonus for the small price tag – plus you can get your fix of Netflix, iPlayer and live TV all from the same hub.
 Buy before 16 November and you can also get a £100 discount on the Samsung A430 soundbar (£229, Very.co.uk) at checkout.

-The LG OLED48C16LA is relatively compact for an OLED TV at “just” 48in.
+The LG OLED48C14LB is relatively compact for an OLED TV at “just” 48in.
 However, thanks to the use of top-end OLED panel technology and Dolby Atmos tuned speakers, it still delivers a rich and cinematic viewing experience.
 It’d be the ideal choice for anyone with a small flat or who doesn’t want the TV to dominate the living space like some other OLED behemoths in this list.
-Right now at Box there’s a £300 discount.
+Right now at Very there’s a £500 discount.

 Samsung QE50Q6AAUXXU 50in smart 4K TV: Was £849, now £599, Currys.co.uk